zekith/oauthgo/README.md

 # oauthgo

-*A lightweight, extensible Go library for OAuth2 and OpenID Connect (OIDC) with built-in major identity [providers](#supported-providers) — built for clarity, composability, production-grade security (PKCE, state/nonce, replay protection), and pluggable session stores.*
+*A lightweight and extensible Go library for OAuth2 and OpenID Connect (OIDC), designed for clarity, modularity, and production-grade security. oauthgo simplifies authentication flows with built-in support for major identity [providers](#supported-providers), plug-and-play session and cookie stores, and robust defenses including PKCE, state/nonce validation, and replay protection — all while remaining unopinionated and compatible with any HTTP router or framework.*

 > Repository: `github.com/zekith/oauthgo`